China to allow private investment in 80 projects

-BEIJING China will allow private investment in 80 projects spanning the energy, information and infrastructure sectors as part of reforms to increase privatisation, Premier Li Keqiang said on Wednesday.
+BEIJING China will allow private investment in 80 projects spanning the energy, information and infrastructure sectors as part of reforms to increase privatization, Premier Li Keqiang said on Wednesday.

-The 80 projects involving solar energy, hydro power, wind power, and oil and gas pipelines, previously areas monopolised by the state, will be open to public tender, Li said.
+The 80 projects involving solar energy, hydro power, wind power, and oil and gas pipelines, previously areas monopolized by the state, will be open to public tender, Li said.

 In future, other sectors such as utilities, airports and oil and gas exploration will also be open to more private investment, he told a weekly cabinet meeting.